OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Getting the UDID of an iOS device

 The UDID is a 40-digit unique sequence of letters and numbers to identify an iOS device.
-You can find the [UDID of your iOS device via iTunes](http://www.iclarified.com/52179/how-to-find-your-iphones-udid "How to Find Your iPhone's UDID"), when selecting your device and when you click in the summary tab on "Serial Number".
-When clicking on this you will iterate through different meta-data of the iOS device including it's UDID.
+You can find the [UDID of your iOS device via iTunes](http://www.iclarified.com/52179/how-to-find-your-iphones-udid "How to Find Your iPhone's UDID"), by selecting your device and clicking on "Serial Number" in the summary tab.
+When clicking on this you will iterate through different meta-data of the iOS device including its UDID.

 It is also possible to get the UDID via the command line, from a device attached via USB.
-Install `ideviceinstaller` via brew and use the command `idevice_id`:
+Install `ideviceinstaller` via brew and use the command `idevice_id -l`:

 ```bash
 $ brew install ideviceinstaller